Maddy Morphosis

 Maddy Morphosis is an American drag performer most known for competing on season 14 of RuPaul's Drag Race.
-Maddy Morphosis is the show's first contestant to identify as a heterosexual.
+She is the show's first contestant to identify as a heterosexual.
 Since 2023, Maddy Morphosis has hosted the talk show web series Give It to Me Straight.

 Early life

-Maddy Morphosis is from Fayetteville, Arkansas and worked at Target before appearing on Drag Race.
+Maddy Morphosis is from Fayetteville, Arkansas, and worked at Target before appearing on Drag Race.
 Maddy Morphosis dropped out of college.